Nicole Ohlde

-Nicole Katherine Ohlde (born March 13, 1982) is a former American professional basketball player.
-She most recently played for the Phoenix Mercury and the Tulsa Shock of the Women's National Basketball Association.
+Nicole Katherine Ohlde (born March 13, 1982) is an American former professional basketball player who played for the Minnesota Lynx, Phoenix Mercury and Tulsa Shock of the Women's National Basketball Association (WNBA).

-College years
+College career

 Born in Clay Center, Kansas, Ohlde played collegiately at Kansas State University, where she was a two-time, first-team All-American (2003, 2004).
 She left Kansas State as the school's all-time leader in points, rebounds, and blocked shots.

 Ohlde majored in social science while at Kansas State.